tdepuyt/maritimechartservice-sample-viewer/README.md

 # mcs-widgets

 The Maritime Chart Service widgets are widgets and dojo classes that illustrate how web applications can consume and interact with the Maritime Chart Service exposed by the ArcGIS for Maritime: Server product.
 The widgets can be used directly within Web App Builder for ArcGIS.
-Alternatively, the source code for these widgets is available here for reuse/modification and to integrate within custom web apps outside of the Web App Builder for ArcGIS framework.
+Alternatively, the source code for these widgets is available here for reuse/modification and to integrate it within custom web apps outside of the Web App Builder for ArcGIS framework.

 ![App](maritimechartservice-sample-viewer.png)